noodldocs/noodldocs.github.io/nodes/visual/group.md

 **Transform Origin Y**
 Specifes the Y position within this element that will be the center for rotation and scale.
 By default it is the center of the object (e.g. 50%) but you can specify an arbitrary value in either percentage of the element height or a explicitly in pixels.

-### Other

-**Position**
-Controls how this node is layouted in it's parent group.

-- _In Layout_ - This node is part of the groups layout, it will be stacked with it's siblings depending on the parent group layout settings.
-- _Absolute_ - This node will not be part of the parent group layout, instead you are free to use the _Pos X_ and _Pos Y_ to place this node explicitly.

-**Block Pointer Events**
-This will cause this element to block all pointer events, e.g. any element that are behind this element will not receive pointer events.

-**Pointer Events Mode**
-This specifies how this node will responds to pointer events.

-- _Inherit_ - This node will respond to pointer events in the same way is it's parent.
-- _Explicit_ - This node will respond to pointer events as specified by _Pointer Events Enabled_

-**Pointer Events Enabled**
-This property is only available if _Pointer Events Mode_ is set to _Explicit_.
-It will specify if this node responds to pointer events or not.
-If set to false this node will completely ignore pointer events.

-**Mounted**
-This property can be used to completely remove this element from the DOM.
-As opposed to the _Visible_ property where the element is still part of the DOM by invisible if this property is set to false the element is removed from the DOM.

 ### Advanced